Viccccz/SKR-CTF/Tutorial(WarmUp)/Net-Cat/README.md

 ## Solution

-1. Connect to the intance using the command nc skrctf.me <PORT>.<br>
+1. Connect to the intance using the command 'nc skrctf.me *port*'.<br>
    `nc skrctf.me 3003`
 2. Get the flag.